Below you will find pages that utilize the taxonomy term “Crypto”

 Cryptofeed and XChange are both Python libraries that provide access to cryptocurrency exchange data.
 However, there are some key differences between the two projects.

-Cryptofeed is more mature and has a wider range of supported exchanges.
+- Cryptofeed is more mature and has a wider range of supported exchanges.
 Cryptofeed currently supports over 40 exchanges, while XChange only supports a handful.
 Cryptofeed also has a more comprehensive set of features, including support for websockets, book validation, and multiple data formats.
-XChange is more lightweight and easier to use.

-Crypto Market Makers
+Understanding Crypto Market Makers

 Here are some of the bigger crypto market makers:

-Genesis Global Trading: Genesis Global Trading is a leading digital asset market maker, providing liquidity to institutions and professional traders around the world.
-BitMEX: BitMEX is a cryptocurrency exchange that offers margin trading and other derivatives products.
+- BitMEX: BitMEX is a cryptocurrency exchange that offers margin trading and other derivatives products.
 It is one of the largest cryptocurrency exchanges in terms of trading volume.
-Binance: Binance is another large cryptocurrency exchange that offers a variety of trading products, including spot trading, margin trading, and futures trading.

 Crypto - diy?